Muhd-Ridwan/fyp/README.md

    - Extracts the `email` claim and looks up the employee record in DynamoDB
    - Returns `{ email, name, department, role }` — used for all downstream department scoping

+Because the "email" claim is not independently verified as a real address by Cognito, the system's trust boundary rests entirely on the cryptographic token verification above — not on the identifier itself being genuine.

 ---

 ## Department Scoping

 Every authenticated request resolves to a `department` from DynamoDB.
 This value is used as a partition boundary across all data layers:

-- **DynamoDB** — folders and documents are stored with a `department` attribute and queried by it
+- **DynamoDB** — folders, documents, and audit log entries are stored with `department` as the partition key
 - **S3** — object keys include the department prefix
 - **Pinecone** — all vectors are upserted with `department` in metadata; queries always filter `{ "department": { "$eq": department } }`

-An employee in `engineering` will never see, retrieve, or ask questions about documents belonging to `hr` or any other department — enforced at the API layer, not the frontend.
+An employee in `hr` will never see, retrieve, or ask questions about documents belonging to `finance` or any other department — enforced at the API layer, not the frontend.

 ---